SaschaLucius/slack-backup/README.md

 -F | --fetch-only
 	Like --fetch, but quits the remaining script execution afterwards.
 This will still perform all of the setup but will not execute the conversation download or cleaning.
 -g | --private-groups FILE
-	FILE to read list of group names for pulling Private Group conversaitons.
+	FILE to read list of group names for pulling Private Group conversations.
 -h | --help
 	Display this help message.
 -m | --direct-messages FILE
-	FILE to read list of usernames for pulling Direct Message conversaitons.
+	FILE to read list of usernames for pulling Direct Message conversations.
+-r | --reverse
+		Chronologically reverse message output.
 -s | --setup
 	Run the software setup and check steps.
 This can take 1 - 5 minutes to execute.
 -t | --slack-token-file  FILE